library(skimr)

 On the other hand, the density plots appear similar for males and females.
 Density plots focus on the shape of the distribution rather than the actual counts.
 They provide a smoothed version of the histogram and are normalized so that the area under the curve sums to 1.
 This normalization means that the density plot for males and females can appear similar, even if the actual number of cases is different.
 The density plot allows us to compare the distribution shapes of severity scores between males and females without being influenced by the different sample sizes.

 Let’s assume we prefer the density plot and want to improve its readability.
-Notice that the facets in the graph list the variable names, which might not be informative to the reader.
-Instead, we can apply more descriptive labels to the values in the data frame.
-An ideal way to assign these labels in R is to convert a variable to a factor.
+Notice that the facets in the previous graph currently display variable names, which may not clearly communicate their meaning to the reader.
+To enhance interpretability, we can assign more descriptive labels to these facets.
+A straightforward approach to accomplish this in R involves converting the facet variable into a factor with clearly defined, descriptive labels.

-In R, factors are a data type used to represent categorical data, useful for handling data with a fixed number of unique values (levels), such as gender or treatment groups.
-Factors are essential for statistical modeling and data visualization, as they allow R to understand and correctly handle categorical variables.
-Another major benefit is that you can use factors to assign specific labels to each level.
+In R, factors are used to represent categorical data — variables with a fixed set of unique values (or levels), such as gender or treatment groups.
+Factors are especially useful for statistical modeling and data visualization because they enable R to properly handle categorical information.
+Additionally, factors allow you to assign clear, descriptive labels to each category, making your results more interpretable.

-Please study the code below.
-The factor() function converts the variable column into a factor.
-The levels argument specifies the original column names, while the labels argument provides descriptive labels for these levels.
+The factor() function in R converts a variable into a factor, a special type of vector designed for categorical data.
+It assigns each unique value a specific level and allows you to provide descriptive labels for those levels.
+In the example below, the factor() function is used to clearly label each severity variable, enhancing interpretability and preparing the data for improved visualization.
+The levels = argument specifies the original column names, while the labels = argument provides descriptive labels for these levels.
 The ordering of the levels and labels should be consistent, so, for example, severity_chores (the first level listed) corresponds to MDE-caused interference with doing home chores (the first label listed).

 Notice that in the newly created graph, an informative label, rather than the variable name, denotes each facet.